Our COVID 19 pledge against layoffs

 Did you know Chexology works with over 100 venues and brands across 3 continents and connects to a wide range of fields across the hospitality industry?
 With our product, clients gain new insights into their venues and operations.
 As a company, we’re able to look at that data as a whole and map trends we’re seeing throughout.

-To help you prepare for reopenings we thought we’d share some interesting historical stats like peak days/hours and average lengths of customer stays across venue types.
-We’ll also be charting how quickly our industry adapted to stay at home measures by showing the rate of closures/drop in usage and when we see usage pick back up/how quickly customer counts rise.
-With our data, we’ll be able to draw correlations between government mandates, public adaptation to those mandates, and venue traffic patterns.
-This is new for us so we’re excited to see where this goes and how it may help.
+To help you prepare for reopenings following the pandemic we thought we’d share some interesting historical stats like peak days/hours and average lengths of customer stays across venue types.
+We’ll also be charting how quickly our industry adapted to stay-at-home measures by showing the rate of closures/drop in usage and when we see usage pick back up/how quickly customer counts rise.
+With our COVID 19 data, we’ll be able to draw correlations between government mandates, public adaptation to those mandates, and venue traffic patterns.
+This is new for us so we’re excited to see where this goes and how it may help bring back business during the pandemic.

 Returning to Normalcy

 Firstly, we’re focusing on universalizing our use case.
-New features will allow our product to be used not just for coat check but for any item.
+New features will allow our product to be used not just for coat checks but for any item.
 We’ve also removed the “counter” barrier by allowing our application to be used on any mobile device without being tethered to a counter opening the door for more mobile services like luggage check and valet.
+This allows your team to use a contactless experience with customers to help keep everyone safe.

 By introducing contactless exchanges, we’ll enable our client’s customers to check their items in and out directly from their phones, using Apple Wallet pass technology.
-No exchange of paper and no mobile device screen contact other than your own required.
+No exchange of paper and no mobile device screen contact other than your own is required.
+Achieving these steps came help prevent the spread of COVID 19.

 We are working hard to provide all of this at affordable prices for our eventual return to normalcy.